 The Major and The Minor is available now on Arrow Academy Blu-Ray

 Is she a kid… or is she kidding? says the tagline of Billy Wilder’s first American film, The Major and The Minor, perfectly encapsulating the plot.
 Being known as one of the most versatile and brilliant directors of the classic Hollywood era, his American directorial debut is worth exploring for its strange choice of topic alone.
 Based on an Edward Childs Carpenter play, Connie Goes Home; the film follows Susan Applegate (Ginger Rogers, 31 years old at the time of filming) as she disguises herself as a 12-year-old girl, ‘SuSu’ in order to purchase a half-price train ticket home to Iowa.
 The premise is clearly absurd, but that very absurdity is the main source of humour.

-Due to a sequence of comedy errors, the Major’s fiance Pamela (Rita Johnson) finds her in Kirby’s bed on the train, taking her for a grown woman.
+Due to a sequence of comedy of errors, the Major’s fiance Pamela (Rita Johnson), finds her in Kirby’s bed on the train, taking her for a grown woman.
 Therefore SuSu must take Kirby’s invitation to spend several days at the military academy he is working at to clear him of any suspicion.
 SuSu soon finds herself in a position where she cannot reveal her true identity yet starts falling for him.

 “It wasn’t too difficult for Ginger to imitate a girl of twelve, especially in those days.
 Now it seems a little foolish.
 To think a thirty-year-old could play a twelve-year-old girl and be believable!
 Well, she couldn’t, but it didn’t matter.
 The audiences were very generous in those days.
-They had come to have a good time and they went along with you.’’
+They had come to have a good time, and they went along with you.”

 Anthony Balducci: I Won’t Grow Up!: The Comic Man-Child in Film from 1901 to the Present, p.71

 This quote perfectly encapsulates the strange ambivalence of the film.
-The main issue is that the film’s inner logic does not work according to our own logic.
-Susan’s disguise can’t be taken seriously by the audience because we are made aware from the beginning it is well-known actress Ginger Rogers.
-Certain characters can only see through her disguise if it is in favour of forwarding the plot.
+The main issue is that the film’s inner logic does not work according to our logic.
+The audience can’t take Susan’s disguise seriously because we know from the beginning that it is Ginger Rogers.
+Only certain characters can see through her disguise if it favours the plot.
 For example, SuSu quickly befriends Pamela’s younger sister Lucy (Diana Lynn), a cynical teenager who immediately picks up that she is lying about her age.
 There is no agreement within the film’s universe if she passes as a 12-year-old or not.
 This differentiates the movie from the aforementioned “disguise comedies”: in those, there is a silent agreement between the audience and the characters that they should play along with the concept.
 It would be interesting to see the same film without the extra information about SuSu’s real identity.
 What would the audience’s reaction be if we were to find out the “trick” along with Major Kirby in the final scene?